10 Tips for Networking Like a Boss (Even If You’re a Natural Introvert)

 4. Plan Your Conversation-Starters Ahead of Time.
 While you definitely don’t want to come off as scripted, preparing topics, questions, and stories in advance of the event can both boost confidence and make your interactions with others more successful.
 Have a few basic icebreaker questions in mind to get conversations going, peruse a news feed to see what pop culture events could be topics of discussion, and even plan a funny story or two to share about yourself.
 All of these approaches allow you to easily initiate conversation while also providing others insight into who you truly are, which in turn encourages them to share their true selves as well.

 5. Ask Open-Ended Questions.
 You can minimize awkward silences by asking the right types of questions.
-Think of this as asking for stories not answers.
+Think of this as asking for stories, not answers.
 Instead of asking “What do you do?” consider asking “What are you working on these days?”
 You can then ask, “What does that process look like for you?” or “What do you love most about what you do?”
 People actually feel good when given the opportunity to talk about themselves, so any questions that encourage others to self-disclose are bound to help your conversations run smoothly.

 By asking questions that require stories over answers, you are inviting others to open up about themselves and opening the door to real, meaningful conversations rather than just small talk.

 6. Be Genuinely Interested In Others.
 Likewise, you can also choose one or two topics that you are interested in learning more about and use those to guide your questions and conversations.
-Topics may be discovering what other people think about housing market projections or it may be learning other people’s hobbies and how they got into them.
+Topics may be discovering what other people think about housing market projections or it may be learning about other people’s hobbies and how they got into them.

-People can tell whether you are genuinely interested or just playing along, so by guiding the conversation onto the topics you are interested in you make the interaction feel genuine, which improves the experience for both you and your partner.
+People can tell whether you are genuinely interested or just playing along, so by guiding the conversation onto the topics you are interested in you to make the interaction feel genuine, which improves the experience for both you and your partner.
 Again, it’s all about making meaningful conversations.
 What those conversations are about is actually much less important.

 7. Keep an Open Mind.
 Sometimes we can feel intimidated by interacting with people who are different from us, but those can often become the most interesting and enlightening conversations.
 When networking, it is important to enter every interaction with an open mind.
 This goes back to making others comfortable.
 Instead of pushing your point of view or ideas onto others, ask them to share what they are thinking and be open to their thoughts.
-In general, people feel good when they are allowed to share their stories, thoughts, and ideas and conversations are viewed as more successful when the tone is kept positive.
+In general, people feel good when they are allowed to share their stories, thoughts, and ideas, and conversations are viewed as more successful when the tone is kept positive.
 So commit to listening more than speaking and save your debates for close family and friends.

 8. Tell an Engaging Story.
 While asking thoughtful questions and being a good listener can endear you to your conversation partner, at some point you will need to share about yourself.
 Instead of launching into a checklist of who you are and what you do, share a meaningful or funny story about yourself.
 People will be more engaged and more likely to remember you if you share a story over facts.
 And don’t be afraid to be yourself!
 People want to see the real you so they can show you the real them!